 Other circumstances may affect the timing and amount of principal to be paid to Covered Bond Holders.
-For further details see Condition 5(c) "Redemption of the Covered Bonds in the event of the Bank's Bankruptcy and appointment of a Trustee" of the terms and conditions of the Covered Bonds.
+For further details see Condition 5(c) "Redemption of the Covered Bonds in the event of the Bank's Bankruptcy and appointment of a Trustee" of the terms and conditions of the Covered Bonds and "Information Relating to Covered Bonds".